 This short circular Stanton Moor walk has it all – unusual stones to explore, rocks to climb, woodland, open moorland views, a trig point and muddy puddles!
-It’s easily one of our favourite peak district family walks, and I’ve been coming here since I was a child.
-Plus it’s relatively flat, which makes it easier on little legs and a good option for those with mobility issues (there are no stiles too).
+It’s easily one of our favourite family walks, and it’s a flat Peak District walk, which makes it easier on little legs and a good option for those with mobility issues (there are no stiles too).
 In fact, this walk features in our top 10 Peak District walks with kids.

 Disclaimer: This post contains affiliate links.
 Should you click to purchase, it is at no additional cost to you, but I receive a small commission.